sindresorhus/awesome-scifi/contributing.md

 # Contribution Guidelines

+Please note that this project is released with a [Contributor Code of Conduct](code-of-conduct.md).
+By participating in this project you agree to abide by its terms.

 ### Comments

 If you have consumed any of the content here, please add a comment if you think it is awesome.
 This especially applies if the content has no comments.
 Please use the format: